Lapin0t/grothendieck-cern/english.md

 To illustrate this point I'd like to give a very concrete example.
 Two weeks ago I went on a tour of Brittany.
-Among other things, I had the opportunity to visit Nantes where I met friends and spoke at a Maison de Jeunes et de la Culture \[TN: MJC, youth cultural center\] about the kind of issues we're discussing today.
+Among other things, I had the opportunity to visit Nantes where I met friends and spoke at a Maison de Jeunes et de la Culture (MJC) \[TN: youth cultural center\] about the kind of issues we're discussing today.
 I was there on Monday.
 As my colleagues from the University of Nantes had been warned of my arrival, they had asked me in extremis to come and give a talk on mathematical subjects with them the following afternoon.
-As it happened, on the very day of my visit one of the Nantes mathematicians, M.
+As it happened, on the very day of my visit one of the Nantes mathematicians, Mr.
 Molinaro, committed suicide.
 So because of this unfortunate incident the mathematical talk that had been planned was cancelled.
 Instead I contacted a number of colleagues to ask if we could get together to talk a little about mathematical life within the mathematics department at the University and also to talk a little about this suicide.
-There was an extremely revealing session that afternoon in Nantes where everyone present -- with one exception I'd say -- clearly felt that this suicide was very very closely linked to the kind of things we'd been discussing the evening before at the MJC.
+There was an extremely revealing session that afternoon in Nantes where everyone present---with one exception I'd say---clearly felt that this suicide was very very closely linked to the kind of things we'd been discussing the evening before at the MJC.

 In fact, I'll perhaps give one or two details.
-It so happened that Molinaro had two students working on post-graduate theses -- I don't think they were state theses.
+It so happened that Molinaro had two students working on post-graduate theses---I don't think they were state theses.
 These theses were not considered to be of sufficient scientific value.
 They were judged very harshly by Dieudonné, who is a good colleague of mine and with whom I wrote a major treatise on algebraic geometry.
 So I know him very